 You can move a selected shot to another layer by selecting Move to Layer from the Edit menu, then selecting the target layer from the drop-down menu.
-You can also move the cursor to the bottom of a shot icon (until the cursor becomes a hand), and then drag the shot icon to a different layer.
+You can also click and drag the shot icon to a different layer.